Why Teach At A Community College?

 “What is called ‘prestige’ is an opinion, and opinion is a weak master.” — Marcus Aurelius, Meditations, 6.16

 Conversely, community college life, for me, is outstanding.
 Start with complete personal, academic, and intellectual freedom, with no one breathing down my neck to publish.
 If I want to research, I am free to do so, and on any topic I wish.
 I won’t get college support, but I also don’t get administrative interference.
 I have no student advisory duties, but if I would like to advise, I can (unofficially).
 My stress level is almost zero.
-I have a great administration, great boss, good support, good salary, good benefits, great students, and a lot of my job is just reading and talking about stuff I enjoy reading and talking about anyway.
+I have a great administration, a great boss, good support, good salary, good benefits, great students, and a lot of my job is just reading and talking about stuff I enjoy reading and talking about anyway.

 “No man is happy who is not in harmony with himself.” — Seneca, Letters to Lucilius, 123.3